charmed-hpc/slurmutils/README.md

 ##### `slurmdbdconfig`

-This module provides and API for editing _slurmdbd.conf_ files, and can create new _slurmdbd.conf_ files if they do not exist.
+This module provides an API for editing _slurmdbd.conf_ files, and can create new _slurmdbd.conf_ files if they do not exist.
 Here's some operations you can perform on the _slurmdbd.conf_ file using this editor: